rancher/rancher-docs/docs/getting-started/overview.md

 ## Editing Downstream Clusters with Rancher

 The options and settings available for an existing cluster change based on the method that you used to provision it.
-For example, only clusters [provisioned by RKE](../how-to-guides/new-user-guides/launch-kubernetes-with-rancher/launch-kubernetes-with-rancher.md) have **Cluster Options** available for editing.

 After a cluster is created with Rancher, a cluster administrator can manage cluster membership or manage node pools, among [other options.](../reference-guides/cluster-configuration/cluster-configuration.md)